DylanB95/statespacer/README.md

 ## Overview

-statespacer is a package for state space modelling in R. It provides functions that make estimating models in State Space form a breeze.
+statespacer is a package for state space modelling and forecasting in R.
+It provides functions that make estimating models in State Space form a breeze.
 This package implements state-of-the-art algorithms developed by various time series practitioners such as J. Durbin and S.J.
 Koopman.
 Details about the algorithms can be found in their book, “Time Series Analysis by State Space Methods”.

 If you are new to statespacer, check out `vignette("intro", "statespacer")` for a quick start to the statespacer package\!
 Also